ngbites/angularbites.com/src/posts/2020-07-30-setters-vs-ng-on-changes.md

 ## Style

-In terms of style, using a setter is hands-down my favorite approach.
+Style is very much a subjective factor, but using a setter is hands-down my favorite approach.
+Let's take a look at a common scenario:

 ```typescript
 class MyComponent {